 You may think that rushing to the bathroom to brush your teeth or your child’s teeth right after eating candy is a great idea.
 In reality, some candies (especially sour ones) are acidic and can weaken the tooth enamel.
 Brushing teeth right after eating these candies can damage the enamel while it is still sensitive.
 Instead of brushing right after eating candy, drink water to rinse the teeth and then brush 30 minutes later.

-We encourage you to contact [practice_name] at [phone] today to learn more and to schedule a visit with our dentists in Sun City and Sun City West, [state].
+We encourage you to contact [practice_name] at [phone] today to learn more and to schedule a visit with our dentists in Arizona, [state].